-American citizens have the right to a fair trial and jurors ensure this right is upheld.
+The American Judicial System gives everyone the right to a fair trial and jurors ensure this right is upheld.
 Jury duty is a chance for you to participate in the democratic process, as well as an opportunity to learn more about how the judicial system works.
 Though jury duty may at first seems inconvenient, afterward jurors typically say they've enjoyed being part of the process.

-Once you receive a Juror Qualification Form, you are required to complete and return it to the notifying court.
+Once you receive a Juror Qualification letter you are required to go online within 10 days to www.utcourts.gov/juryroom, enter your juror number, and answer all of the questions.
 Based on your answers, the Court will decide whether you qualify for jury duty.

 No one is exempt from jury duty; however, you may request to be excused from jury duty for the following reasons: 1) A person who is over 70 years of age; 2) A person who has served as a justice court juror in the past two years; 3) A person who is caring full time for either (I) children under 10 years of age, or (II) aged or infirm persons, whose health and/or safety may be jeopardized by the absence of such person for jury service; 4) A person so essential to the operation of a business that it must close or cease to function if such person if required to perform jury service.

 If you think you need to be excused, you must still go online and answer all questions and submit your request there.
 You will be asked to provide documentation to support your request.
 Bear in mind, though, that for our system to work, people from all walks of life must be willing to serve.
 Please do not call the court or send letters requesting to be excused in lieu of completing the juror qualification questionnaire as such excuse requests will not be processed.

 Keep in mind that our jury trials usually last only one (1) day.